louisnw01/smart-hydration-project/README.md

-# Smart Hydration App: A hydration monitoring app for carers and standard consumers (University of Bristol Final Project)
+# Smart Hydration App: A hydration monitoring app for carers and standard users (University of Bristol Final Project)

-Small introduction here
+Smart Hydration: a React Native application for iOS / Android.

+This app is designed to be a hydration monitoring app for carers and the general public.
+To build this app, it is recommended that you install the following:

+* xCode / Android Studio
+* Python 3.10

 ## Getting Started